This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Get Help NowHow Settlements Are Negotiated
+Get Help NowHow Are Settlements Negotiated?

-After your attorney presents evidence of medical neglect, the other party will see the evidence stacked against them.
+After your attorney presents evidence of medical neglect, the other party will see the evidence against them.
 The more supporting evidence your cerebral palsy attorney shows, the better the chances are that the case will settle for a fair amount.

 For example, your child has a mild case of cerebral palsy and doesn’t require much medical care.
 In that case, the settlement amount will be lower than that of a child with severe cerebral palsy and a host of associated disorders.